Top 100 Universities in the UK 2026 (Full List)

 Imperial College London

-Specializing in science, engineering, medicine, and business, Imperial is known for its cutting-edge research and innovation.
+Specialising in science, engineering, medicine, and business, Imperial is known for its cutting-edge research and innovation.
 It consistently ranks among the top universities globally.

 London School of Economics and Political Science (LSE)